 Centre of Excellence in Teaching and Learning

 The department is a member of the Pi-CETL collaboration of three university physics departments with a track record in teaching and learning innovation.
-The Physics Innovations CETL is one of 74 Centres for Excellence in Teaching and Learning, over all academic disciplines, and the only one in physics.
+The Physics Innovations CETL is the only Centre for Excellence in Teaching and Learning in Physics.
 It was funded for 5 years (2005-2010) by the Higher Education Funding Council for England.
 Pi-CETL involved collaboration between the Open University and the Universities of Leicester and Reading, and focused on curriculum innovation, the use of modern technology, the development of personal and professional skills, positioning physics in a broader scientific context and widening access.

 Awards for Individual Members of Staff

-Listed below are a selection of the many national and international prizes awarded to our members of staff since 2002.
+Listed below are a selection of the many national and international prizes awarded to our staff since 2002.

 - Prof. Ken Pounds FRS CBE (2013), University of Leicester Distinguished Honorary Fellowship.